 Ahidjo’s close collaborator

 “Why?”
-I asked.
-He merely shrugged his shoulders and said, “They now suspect anyone who had worked closely with the Wir-gassah (Hausa man) as a rebel sympathiser, as if Biya himself hadn’t worked closely with him for over a decade!” he said with an ironic chuckle.
+I ask.
+He merely shrugs his shoulders and says, “They now suspect anyone who had worked closely with the Wir-gassah (Hausa man) as a rebel sympathiser, as if Biya himself hadn’t worked closely with him for over a decade!” he said with an ironic chuckle.
 “But you can be sure of one thing,” he stated categorically, “I’ll never renounce my links with that Wir-gassah even if I were to be put against a wall and shot.
 He was not a saint, by any stretch of the imagination, but he was far from being the devil everyone now wants us to believe he was.”

 Enroll in my department